abelectronicsuk/ABElectronics_Win10IOT_Libraries/ABElectronics_Win10IOT_Libraries/README.md

 IOSetInterruptType(byte port, byte value)
 ```
 Sets the type of interrupt for each pin on the selected port
-**Parameters:** port 0 = pins 1 to 8, port 1 = pins 8 to 16, value: 1 = interrupt is fired when the pin matches the default value, 0 = the interrupt is fired on state change
+**Parameters:** port 0 = pins 1 to 8, port 1 = pins 9 to 16, value: number between 0 and 255 or 0x00 and 0xFF.
+1 = interrupt is fired when the pin matches the default value, 0 = the interrupt is fired on state change
 **Returns:** null
 ```
 IOSetInterruptDefaults(byte port, byte value)
 ```
 These bits set the compare value for pins configured for interrupt-on-change on the selected port.
 If the associated pin level is the opposite from the register bit, an interrupt occurs.
-**Parameters:** port 0 = pins 1 to 8, port 1 = pins 8 to 16, value: compare value
+**Parameters:** port 0 = pins 1 to 8, port 1 = pins 9 to 16, value: compare value
 **Returns:** null
 ```
 IOSetInterruptOnPort(byte port, byte value)
 ```
 Enable interrupts for the pins on the selected port
-**Parameters:** port 0 = pins 1 to 8, port 1 = pins 8 to 16, value: number between 0 and 255 or 0x00 and 0xFF
+**Parameters:** port 0 = pins 1 to 8, port 1 = pins 9 to 16, value: number between 0 and 255 or 0x00 and 0xFF
 **Returns:** null

 ```